 Enjoy a comfortable private transfer from/to the Airport in Barcelona – Book well in advance to guarantee the service of your transfer.

-These are some of the best paella restaurants in Barcelona where you can’t go wrong:
+These are some of the best restaurants for paella and fideuà in Barcelona where you can’t go wrong:

 - El Suquet de l’Almirall